This hiking packing list for a long distance trek has everything you need to take with you to make the most of your trip.

 - Snacks: if you are running out of energy, you need something quick that gives you a boost until lunch or dinner time.

-Wherever you plan to go on your long distance hiking trip, make sure to get a good travel insurance.
-I recommend using Allianz Travel Insurance.
+Wherever you plan to go, make sure to get a good travel insurance.
 You can get a quote here.

 A long distance hiking trip is about having fun, enjoying nature and challenging yourself.
-You don’t have to look pretty: you have to be comfortable, stay hydrated, and always eat healthy food that gives you plenty of energy to hike even the toughest mountain!
+You don’t have to look pretty: you must be comfortable, stay hydrated, eat healthy food that gives you plenty of energy to hike even the toughest mountain!